0xzoz/release-v6.9.5-genesis/README.md

 > ⚠️ **Note**: All set.
 Wait for the coordinator before the next step.

 ### 11. Start nodes!
+Wait for the coordinator, say a prayer, then start!
 ```bash
 ~/libra-framework/target/release/libra node --config-path ~/.libra/validator.yaml
 ```